hololinked-dev/hololinked/README.md

 ## Usage/Quickstart

-(As mentioned earlier) `hololinked` is compatible with the [W3C Web of Things](https://www.w3.org/WoT/) recommended pattern for developing hardware/instrumentation control software.
 Each device or thing can be controlled systematically when their design in software is segregated into properties, actions and events.
 In object oriented terms:

 - the hardware is represented by a class
 - properties are validated get-set attributes of the class which may be used to model settings, hold captured/computed data or generic network accessible quantities
-- actions are methods which issue commands like connect/disconnect, execute a control routine, start/stop measurement, or run arbitray python logic
+- actions are methods which issue commands like connect/disconnect, execute a control routine, start/stop measurement, or run arbitrary python logic
 - events can asynchronously communicate/push arbitrary data to a client, like alarm messages, streaming measured quantities etc.

 For example, consider an optical spectrometer, the following code is possible: